tomgidden/docbot/README.md

 ## Adding a logo

-If there is a file `logo.svg` in the `assets` folder, it will be used in the top-right header box.
+If there is a file `logo.svg` in the `theme` folder, it will be used in the top-right header box.

 # TODO

-- _TOCs_
+[ ] _TOCs_

-- _Better images_.
-You can put things in the `assets` folder that can then be referenced for use in `DEBUG=1`, and you can (presumably) use remote URL files.
+[ ] _Better images_.
+You can put things in the `theme` folder that can then be referenced for use in `DEBUG=1`, and you can (presumably) use remote URL files.
 However, there's no easy way to pass them into the container for processing at this time.
 More thought needed.

-- _Improved layout_.
+[ ] _Improved layout_.
 This is still a work in progress.

-- _Themes_.
-Multiple CSS options in `assets` that could be selected with the metadata.
+[X] _Themes_.

+[ ] _Built-in themes_.
+Instead of having to make a theme, have some premade ones available with settings in metadata.

-- _Comprehensive support for the format_
+[ ] _Comprehensive support for the format_

-- _HTML_, _EPUB_, etc. Given the use of _Pandoc_ these should be very simple to support.
+[ ] _HTML_, _EPUB_, etc. Given the use of _Pandoc_ these should be very simple to support.
 I'm just an old fart that likes neat A4 documents even if I never actually print them out.

-- Testing of `--watch` and improvement on file globbing and so on.
+[ ] Testing of `--watch` and improvement on file globbing and so on.

 Any feedback, assistance or code contributions welcome.